EnvisionDoc/iam/iam_gettingstarted_adduser.md

 3. Enter a group name that represents the role that you defined and click **Next**.
 4. Click **Assign Policies** to assign policies for this group.
 5. Click **Save**.

+For more information about user group management, see [Creating and managing user groups](managing_groups).

 ## Step 3: Create a User and Add User into Group